icebob/moleculer-java-site/src/caching.md

 posts.find:limit|5|offset|20
 ```

-The `params` structure may contain properties that are not relevant to the cache key.
+The "params" structure may contain properties that are not relevant to the cache key.
 In addition, it can cause performance problems if the key is too long.
 Therefore, we recommend that you set the key properties of the "cache" note, which contains a list of basic parameter names under the "keys" property.

-Therefore it is recommended to set the key properties of the `cache` annotation which
+Therefore it is recommended to set the key properties of the "cache" annotation which
 contains a list of essential parameter names:

-**Strict the list of `params` & `meta` properties for key generation**
+**Strict the list of "params" & "meta" properties for key generation**

 ```java{6}
 @Name("posts")